Collection items are database records in a Collection, like a single blog post, an author, or a product.

 If you already have the content structured in a CSV file, you can easily import it into your Collection and map it to existing fields or new fields.

 To use the API and tools like Zapier, check out the following resources:

-You can update collection items whenever you want to right from the Designer or the Editor.
-When you’re updating an existing item, you can either save the changes to go live at the next site-wide publish, or publish the item right away to push the content changes to your site.
+You can update Collection items whenever you want to right from the Designer or the Editor.
+When you’re updating an existing item, you can save the changes to go live at the next site-wide publish (its status becomes “Staged changes”), publish the item right away to push the content changes to your site (its status becomes “Published”), or unpublish the item to immediately remove it from the live site (its status becomes “Draft” and no longer contains a “Published” timestamp).
 You can also save it as a draft or cancel to discard the changes.